bnomei/kirby3-cloudconvert/README.md

 }
 ```

-### Example 4: How to convert image files for srcsets? jpg to webm.
+### Example 4: How to convert image files for srcsets? jpg to webp.
 This example shows how to use this plugin with my [srcset plugin](https://github.com/bnomei/kirby3-srcset).

 **config file**